Philosophy

 No one doubts that it is possible to learn to speak a language fluently without ever having studied or thought about its structure.
 Moreover, this learning is rapid, efficient and accomplished without a painful and tedious effort of memorization.
 When the need for self-expression arises, we do not scan mental lists of vocabulary.
 Nor do we consult the rules of grammar.
 Yet, quicker than thought, the words and sentences we need come to us.
 This is what it means to “acquire” a language.
 The miracle of language acquisition may be explained by Noam Chomsky's hypothesis that language is an innate mental faculty that develops when brought into contact with one of the world's varied languages.
 According to Chomsky, we don't learn a language so much as language grows in us like a physical organ.

 Knowledge that is acquired is typically learned through a natural and effortless process that combines repetition with the need or desire to know.
-This kind of learning differs greatly from memorization by rote, or cramming.
+This kind of learning is very different from either memorization by rote, or from what is called cramming.
 Knowledge that is memorized by rote is retrieved with difficulty and fades with time.
 Crammed material has an even more tenuous foothold in the mind.
 Most of it will be forgotten within days or even hours of dumping it for some temporary purpose or emergency, such as an exam.
 But barring a stroke or a severe head injury, acquired knowledge is permanent and instantly available for use.

-Modern systems of state sponsored education are predicated on the assumption that learning is the result of an institutional process managed by the educator.
-Yet it is universal human experience that most learning happens casually, and that even most intentional learning is not the result of programmed instruction.
+Modern systems of state sponsored education are predicated on the assumption that learning is the result of an institutional process managed by the educator, and therefore is scarce and costly.
+Yet it is universal human experience that the most essential learning happens naturally, and that even intentional learning is often not the result of programmed instruction.
 Language, as we have seen, is the most obvious example.
 Normal children learn their first language casually, although faster if their parents pay attention to them.
 Most people who learn to speak a second language fluently do so as a result of odd circumstances and not of sequential teaching.

-In our quest for a theory of educational reform, let us experiment with the following hypothesis: Human beings are born with an innate capacity for ideas and belief systems that is somewhat analogous to our innate capacity for language.
-From this assumption it follows that we should try to recreate in our educational methods the same conditions that existed when we acquired our mother tongue.
+In our quest for a theory of educational reform, let us experiment with the hypothesis that human beings are born with an innate capacity for ideas and belief systems that is somewhat analogous to our innate capacity for language.
+From this hypothesis it follows that we should try to recreate in our educational methods and institutions the same conditions that existed when we acquired our mother tongue.

 As children we learn language piecemeal, with common words and sentences establishing themselves in what we will call “recognition memory.”
 As we start to use these words and sentences for our own purposes they move into another kind of memory—let's call it “command memory.”
 Once we have accumulated a critical stock of words and sentences in command memory we rapidly develop the mysterious ability to generate an endless number of new sentences that we have never heard before.
 Moreover, these sentences are, to a remarkable degree, consistent with the rules and structure of the language we are acquiring.

-Proceeding on the hypothesis that acquiring a “language of ideas” has something in common with the process of acquiring our mother tongue, I would like to propose two analogies between them.
-First, let a word correspond to a definition, perception, or proposition that has been clearly articulated.
-Here is an example of a definition: Love is a union of persons under the condition of preserving one's integrity and individuality; of a perception: Technology produces more technology whether it makes sense or not, whether it is wanted or not; of a proposition: There exists a supreme being that possesses such characteristics as intelligence, will, creative power, and protective love.
-For statements that fall into these categories, and any other statements which seem to be of the same type, I propose to use the general term “idea statement.”
-Note that concepts are often represented by single words—for example, the word justice stands for the concept of justice, and the word truth stands for the concept of truth.
-Like words, concepts are usually neither true nor false.
-Idea statements, on the other hand, though rarely true or false in an absolute sense, typically possess some degree of truth value.
-Here is an example: Justice is truth in action.
+Proceeding on the hunch that acquiring a “language of ideas” is similar in some respects to the process of acquiring our mother tongue, I would like to propose two analogies.
+First, let a word be analogous to a clearly articulated definition, perception, or proposition.
+An example of a definition might be: Love is a union of persons under the condition of preserving one’s integrity and individuality; of a perception: Technology produces more technology whether it makes sense or not, whether it is wanted or not; of a proposition: There exists a supreme being that possesses such characteristics as intelligence, will, creative power, and protective love.
+From now on, a statement that falls into one of these categories, and or into a category of a similar type, will be referred to as an “idea statement.”
+(Though often a single sentence, a statement may consist of multiple sentences, as implied by the phrase, ‘In his closing statement the lawyer. . .’)
+Idea statements should not be confused with concepts, which are often represented by single words—for example, the word justice stands for the concept of justice, and the word truth stands for the concept of truth—and, like words, are neither true nor false.
+Idea statements by contrast, though rarely true or false in an absolute sense, typically possess some degree of truth value.
+An example might be: Justice is truth in action.

-Second, let a sentence correspond to an argument.
-Here is an example argument from George Bernard Shaw: Whoever admits that anything living is evil must either believe that God is malignantly capable of creating evil, or else believe that God has made many mistakes in His attempts to make a perfect being.
-An argument, such as the one above, may consist of a single sentence, but most arguments will involve more than one sentence.
+Second, let a sentence be analogous to an argument.
+Here is an example from George Bernard Shaw: Whoever admits that anything living is evil must either believe that God is malignantly capable of creating evil, or else believe that God has made many mistakes in His attempts to make a perfect being.
+Unlike this one, most arguments will involve more than one sentence.
 A sustained argument (or thesis) might be the length of a book, for example, Das Kapital by Karl Marx, or The Critique of Pure Reason by Immanuel Kant.
-But the distinction between a short and a long argument is of little importance for our purposes.
-The important analogies can be reiterated as follows:
+But for our purposes the distinction between a long and a short argument is of no significance.
+What is important are the two analogies, which can be reiterated as follows:

 words --> ideas statements